-As a result of the assessment work the following sites have been identified:
+As a result of the assessment work and the Examination of the Plan the following sites have been identified:

-- Muss Lane Recreation Ground for its recreation value - St Peter & St Paul's Churchyard has been identified for its historical significance and tranquillity - Three Fields comprising - a) [Site of] John of Gaunt's Palace for its historical significance, tranquillity, richness in wildlife and recreation value, - b) Playing field by the Village Hall for its recreation value, and - c) Field to South of playing field for its recreation value, tranquillity and richness in wildlife. - Paddock opposite the Old Vicarage one of the more significant listed buildings in the Village in Old Vicarage Lane has been identified for its beauty, historical significance, tranquillity and richness of wildlife and setting for the Old Vicarage. - The proposed new allotments on Furzedown Road are identified for their recreational value.
-This strategically centred site is much valued by the community and is identified as a key link between two parts of the Village, an area for residents to meet and enjoy healthy exercise and production of fresh fruit and vegetables. - King's Somborne Cemetery, Stockbridge Road for its historical significance, tranquillity and richness of wildlife. - Up Somborne recreation ground is identified for its recreation value. - Up Somborne Down is identified for its beauty, recreational value, tranquillity and richness of wildlife. - Banks/verges either side of the Somborne Stream between the Old Vicarage and the Corner House are identified for their beauty, tranquillity and richness in wildlife. - Area directly behind Manor Farm House up to 40m Contour Line for its beauty and historical significance.
+- Muss Lane Recreation Ground for its recreation value - St Peter & St Paul's Churchyard has been identified for its historical significance and tranquillity - Three Fields comprising - a) [Site of] John of Gaunt's Palace for its historical significance, tranquillity, richness in wildlife and recreation value, - b) Playing field by the Village Hall for its recreation value, and - c) Field to South of playing field for its recreation value, tranquillity and richness in wildlife. - Paddock opposite the Old Vicarage one of the more significant listed buildings in the Village in Old Vicarage Lane has been identified for its beauty, historical significance, tranquillity and richness of wildlife and setting for the Old Vicarage. - King's Somborne Cemetery, Stockbridge Road for its historical significance, tranquillity and richness of wildlife. - Up Somborne recreation ground is identified for its recreation value. - Up Somborne Down is identified for its beauty, recreational value, tranquillity and richness of wildlife. - Banks/verges either side of the Somborne Stream between the Old Vicarage and the Corner House are identified for their beauty, tranquillity and richness in wildlife.